yuanqing/create-figma-plugin/docs/configuration.md

   }
 ```

-See the recipe for [adding a UI to your plugin](recipes/adding-a-user-interface.md).
+See the recipe for [creating a UI for a plugin command](recipes/ui.md).

 #### Multiple commands in the plugin menu